iOSXPC/wallpaper_app/privacy_policy.md

 * Effective: 2021-10-17

 ## Contact
-If you have any inquiries about this Privacy Policy, do not hesitate to contact iOSXPC Design Studio at [iosxpc@gmail.com](mailto:iosxpc@gmail.com).
+If you have any inquiries about this Privacy Policy, do not hesitate to contact iOSXPC design studio at [iosxpc@gmail.com](mailto:iosxpc@gmail.com).